Do you know the reasons why you shouldn't do resource planning in Excel? Turns out you're making your job way harder than it needs to be.

 Now, this might not be such an issue in a small business where you have lots of face-time and all the team managers can still fit together in the same room for a regular catch-up.
 But what if you've grown beyond that?

 As Christine Robinson reflects, this is the point at which spreadsheets can actually get in the way of Resource Managers working effectively and making big-picture decisions.
-And as consultant with years of experience across resource management and HR, Christine has seen it happen.
+And as a consultant with years of experience across resource management and HR, Christine has seen it happen.
 This is her take:

 Administratively it can become very burdensome when organizations are growing to that level of not simply knowing everyone by name.
-By that point, you’re going to struggle to manage day-to-day things on spreadsheets - let alone to make tactical, data-driven decisions.
+By that point, you’re going to struggle to manage day-to-day things on spreadsheets – let alone to make tactical, data-driven decisions.
 Imagine a world where you really understand what the forecast is, how that relates in terms of utilization pipeline.
-Or if you’re in a service organization and you have a number of sales individuals in the business, imagine being on the same page as them - having that connectivity, having access to that data so that you as a Resource Manager can really understand what’s coming.
+Or if you’re in a service organization and you have a number of sales individuals in the business, imagine being on the same page as them – having that connectivity, having access to that data so that you as a Resource Manager can really understand what’s coming.
 You never want to be in a situation where there's an iceberg ahead and you didn't see it coming.
-But if you have a system that joins up information from other parts of the business - even if it's quite basic information around, say project scheduling - having that insight and making decisions based on that information is going to help massively.
+But if you have a system that joins up information from other parts of the business – even if it's quite basic information around, say project scheduling – having that insight and making decisions based on that information is going to help massively."

 Rather than benefiting from the knowledge and the information that’s coming in from all sides of the business, sticking to your resource planning spreadsheets means that you’ll be stuck trying to make your best guess based on what’s in front of you.

 It’s not sustainable.
-In the long term, this lack of joined-up decision making is going to hinder growth opportunities and make achieving strategic goals much harder.
+In the long term, this lack of joined-up decision-making is going to hinder growth opportunities and make achieving strategic goals much harder.

 Given that there are plenty of dedicated resource planning tools on the market, why are so many resource and project managers still doing their resource planning in spreadsheets?